 Attendance is expected, required, and noted by the instructors each class.
 Excess absences, class disruption, and lack of engagement will influence the class participation grade.
 All assignments are due at the beginning of class.
 Late work will not be accepted.
-If you are you experience illness or an event that makes it challenging to keep up with course materials, please let me know ASAP - I am here to help.
+The exam can only be may be made up if extenuating circumstances are discussed beforehand or due to medical/family emergency.

-Evaluation of Grades and Grading Policy
+Evaluation of Grades